How much compensation will I get for a back injury?

 The compensation awarded to spinal cord victims can vary dramatically, as there are a lot of factors to take into account.
 In the case of severe spinal cord injuries that cause paralysis and inability to work or need for care, it is possible to receive millions in compensation.
 A calculation of settlement will factor in your specific circumstances and the impact of your injuries on your life.

-If you or a loved one has suffered a spinal cord injury as a result of someone else’s negligence, contact the attorneys at Nakase Accident Lawyers & Employment Attorneys for a free consultation.
+If you or a loved one has suffered a spinal cord injury as a result of someone else’s negligence, contact our spinal injury claims attorney for a free consultation.
 We will discuss your case and give you an indication of how much compensation you are entitled.

 Compensation Claims For Spinal Injuries

 If your spinal injury occurred through no fault of your own, then you are entitled to compensation for any expenses and difficulties your injuries cause.
 However, in terms of the amount of compensation you are due, it can vary significantly depending on the circumstances of your case.

 In California, part of the compensation for your case will be “general damages” which account for pain and suffering, as well as inconvenience.
 There are general guidelines as to the value of general damages that can be claimed depending on the severity of the injury.
 However, it is also left largely up to your attorney to argue and provide evidence of the expenses.

 - For severe spinal cord injuries, general damages of between $240,000 and $320,000 may be awarded.

 - For moderately severe spinal cord injuries, general damages of between $160,000 and $240,000 may be awarded.

 - For moderate spinal cord injuries, general damages of between $30,000 and $160,000 may be awarded.